w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Students should be able to:

-* design user interfaces that support customizing line height, as well as spacing between paragraphs, words, and letters
 * design user interfaces that support text resizing without loss of content and functionality
 * design user interfaces that support content view and operation in both portrait and landscape orientations
 * design user interfaces with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
+* design user interfaces that support customizing line height, as well as spacing between paragraphs, words, and letters

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Show examples of different user interfaces that support customizing line height as well as spacing between paragraphs, words, and letters to support readability.
 * Explain that people with low vision often need to resize text to be able to read it properly.
-This includes resizing settings in the assistive technology, browser, and operating system.
+This includes resizing text up to  200% using browsers functionality.
+For references on how to ensure text resizes up to 200%, see technique [G179: Ensuring that there is no loss of content or functionality when the text resizes and text containers do not change their width](https://www.w3.org/WAI/WCAG21/Techniques/general/G179).
 * Show examples of user interfaces showing up in both portrait and landscape modes.
 Explain that the ability to show an interface both in portrait and landscape is crucial for people who cannot change their device orientation due to mobility impairments.
 * Show examples of different tap targets and explain that some people have difficulty to tap smaller targets due to mobility impairments.
 Explain that tap targets need to be large enough to accommodate different people's needs.
+* Show examples of different user interfaces that support customizing line height as well as spacing between paragraphs, words, and letters to support readability.

 #### Ideas to Assess Knowledge for Topic